Your doula will provide support from pregnancy, to birth, to the immediate postpartum period.

 No!
 A doula does not take the place of the birth partner.
 A doula’s role is to support the entire family during the birth.
 This includes keeping the birth partner fed, hydrated, and rested as well.
 Your birth partner knows you best and will be your best emotional support.
 A doula is an expert in birth and can offer ideas and knowledge your partner may not have.

-What is the cost to have a doula?
+What is the cost to hire a Babymoon doula?

 How long do you stay after the birth?